The Charles Barry-designed, Grade I-listed Manchester Art Gallery is one of the city’s premier-league galleries.

-Manchester Art Gallery benefited from a £35m extension in 2002, which now ensures that it can display an outstanding Victorian collection alongside regularly changing contemporary exhibitions.
-Alongside the displays is the excellent hands-on family gallery Lion’s Den (formerly the Clore Arts Studio for kids, developed by artists to offer first-rate creative endeavours such as making sculptural hideouts and regular artist-led workshops.
+Manchester Art Gallery benefited from a £35m extension in 2002, ensuring that it can display an outstanding Victorian collection alongside regularly changing contemporary exhibitions.
+Alongside the displays is the excellent hands-on family gallery Lion’s Den (formerly the Clore Arts Studio), developed by artists to encourage kids in first-rate creative endeavours such as making sculptural hideouts and regular artist-led workshops.
 The newly opened Fashion Gallery displays textile wonders of fine fabrics, costume and accessories.